matttgregg/advent21/README.md

 I'll be interested to see the reddit take on this one.
 I see the completion rate is fairly low again, which doesn't surprise me.

+### Day 23

+This was an interesting one!

+For one thing it was at least as difficult as any other this year.
+There's quite a lot to keep track of, even once you recognise it as a disguised path finding algorithm.

+* The rules for which locations are accessible are non-trivial.
+* The rules for costs are non-trivial.
+* An A* like cost is non-trivial to work out, if you want to optimize that way.
+* Handling a general form for both parts is non-trivial and harder to optimize.

+Nevertheless, it's an interesting puzzle with a lot to work on.
+Definitely running at my slowest so far at ~3s, but this late in the day it's hard to build up the enthusiasm to further optimize right now.

+Final interesting thing to note, is that a lot of people found it easier to solve by hand!
+Despite that, there's a lot of satisfaction in writing out the generalized solution.